UEBT Biodiversity Barometer METHODOLOGY

 UEBT commissions independent market research companies to conduct consumer research for the UEBT Biodiversity Barometer.
 Interviews are conducted with national representative samples of 1000 persons per country.
 To correct sampling disparities, a post-stratification weighting of results, based on socio-demographic variables, is applied.

 For cost reasons, UEBT opts for internet surveys where possible.
 In some countries face-to-face interviews and phone interviews are used.
 Different methods may slightly influence research outcomes.
+The research between 2009 and 2017 has been conducted by IPSOS on behalf of UEBT.

 For more information on Methodology click here